antonguzun/lazy_crafter/README.md

 - Mods filtering by item class, item base, item level and text search.
 (Not tested enought, there are some represenation mods mistakes)
 - Crafting chance calculation is not ready
 - Auto crafting is not stable, but you can try it.
-(Ctrl+Alt+C on item with "currency in hand")
+(Ctrl+Shift+E on item with "currency in hand")

 ## Disclaimer

 This application doesn't follow GGG's ToS.
 GGG would ban you if you use that application.

 The app doesn't change game files.
 It works with your clipboard buffer and control your clicks only.

 It may be quite hard and expensive to reveal the usage of that kind of app.
 However, I can't give you any guaranties.

 ### Planned features